Project

 Reexamining core assumptions

 I had learned from my textbooks that Darwin had defined the conditions for natural selection as (1) variation, (2) inheritance, and (3) differential reproductive success (or differential "fitness").
 Thus, it seemed that natural selection might apply to any level that can reproduce ("has fitness").
 Because species can seemingly reproduce with speciation and die with extinction, it seemed that natural selection might apply to the species level.
-Some argued that natural selection might also apply to clades, ecosystems, or entire universes!

 The Struggle for existence